The repossession process

-After repossession, the bank will sell your property to fulfil your mortgage obligations.
-This is where the problem arises as, in most cases, the property will sell for well below the mortgage value.
-This leaves you, the owner, with a shortfall to pay.
+Bank repossessions in Spain take time and vary from lender to lender.
+When complete, They will sell your property to fulfil your mortgage obligations, and this is where the problem will arise as, in most cases, they will sell it below the mortgage value to get as much back as possible. Â In return, this leaves you, the owner, with a shortfall to pay.

-After Repossession
+After repossession

 Unfortunately, the answer is yes.
 No matter where you live, your lender will chase you for the money owed.
 Spanish banks are extremely persistent and employ a variety of pursual techniques.